-Historically, the Program has placed 90 % of its students in a post-graduate fellowship or in an employment position in the healthcare industry within three months of graduation.
+Historically, the Program has placed 100% of its students in a post-graduate fellowship or in an employment position in the healthcare industry within three months of graduation.

-CERTIFICATE IN HEALTHCARE ADMINISTRATION FOR MBA CANDIDATES
+CERTIFICATE IN HEALTHCARE ADMINISTRATION FOR OU MBA CANDIDATES AND GRADUATES OF ACCREDITED MBA PROGRAMS

 In an effort to educate graduate students in business with the necessary theories and principles of healthcare administration, the Graduate Certificate in Healthcare Administration has been developed.
-It is in the final approval stages with the Oklahoma State Regents for Higher Education.
-The proposed Graduate Certificate in Healthcare Administration will be an option for current graduate students in the Master of Business Administration program who wish to pursue careers in the healthcare industry to develop the necessary skills.
-The graduate certificate program will allow MBA students to develop a deeper understanding of practices and policies within the healthcare sector.
+The Graduate Certificate in Healthcare Administration is an option for current graduate students in the OU Master of Business Administration program as well as for anyone who has earned an MBA degree from any institution The graduate certificate program develops a deeper understanding of practices and policies within the healthcare sector for those who wish to use their MBA degree in a healthcare setting.

 MBA students who pursue the certificate program will join with the Master of Healthcare Administration (MHA) students in learning the precepts of healthcare administration.
 The courses for the Graduate Certificate in Healthcare Administration already exist and are currently being attended by MHA students.
 The cross-curriculum partnership of this certificate enables the Price College of Business graduate students to utilize pre-existing courses to meet the demands set by the growing healthcare industry.
-Through access to MHA courses, MBA students will have the opportunity to learn from and gain educational insights and instruction from current College of Public Health faculty members (comprised of highly experienced healthcare administrators and practitioners).
+Through access to MHA courses, MBA students will have the opportunity to learn from and gain educational insights and instruction from current Hudson College of Public Health faculty members (comprised of highly experienced healthcare administrators and practitioners).